ILGeneral/ILGeneral.github.io/README.md

-This is for quiz 1 of our subject
+This is for quiz 1 containing list tag and image tag.